 Last Updated – September 13th, 2020

-Are you with Shaw, Telus or one of the "Big Guys" for internet?
+Are you with Shaw, Telus, Rogers, Cogeco, Videotron or one of the "Big Guys" for Internet?
 If so you're automatically qualified to switch to GETUS!
-Rocket-fast, unlimited internet from $29/mo.
+Rocket-fast, Unlimited Internet from $34/mo.